Updated on

 3. Auscultate heart and lung sounds.

-Atrial fibrillation can cause heart failure, manifesting as gallop heart rhythm (S3 and S4), dyspnea, and inspiratory coarse crackles.
+Atrial fibrillation over the long term can cause heart failure, which may manifest as gallop heart rhythm (S3 and S4), dyspnea, and coarse crackles.
 The S3 heart sound indicates left ventricular failure and denotes diminished left ventricular ejection, while the S4 heart sound coincides with diastolic filling.

 4. Obtain ECG.